 I'm gender-fluid and tend to be drawn to intelligent, low-primp, masculine-leaning types regardless of biological sex or gender identity.
 Though that isn't an absolute by any stretch.

-I'm a parent, an 80's nostalgia geek, seafood snob, animal welfare advocate, artist, lifestyle jewelry maker, and Kemetic revivalist, though I take an Ignostic stance during theological debate... not to be confused with Agnostic.
+I'm a parent, an 80's nostalgia geek, seafood snob, animal welfare advocate, artist, an all around maker of awesome things, and Kemetic revivalist, though I take an Ignostic stance during theological debate... not to be confused with Agnostic.

 I love animals, sometimes more than people, lol.
 I've been training dogs since I was twelve years old.
 I'm a certified veterinary assistant and I do my own grooming.
 A small dog and a cat are the only animals with whom I share my home for now, but I adore snakes and have every intention of snake keeping again some day.